Best Bento Meal Prep Boxes UK

 If you want one divided set for the office, plastic is usually enough.
 If you cook stain-heavy meals and reheat often, divided glass is worth comparing.

-Bento verdict
+Bento Verdict

 Buy bento boxes for structured meals, not every meal.
 Most kitchens work best with a combination: divided boxes for dry lunches, open glass boxes for reheated meals, and small tubs for sauces.